swtnikita50/swtnikita50/README.md

 ![LyapOrbitInvariantManifold](https://user-images.githubusercontent.com/49591523/178713606-cfda4403-0a6b-4e17-bed0-0b9d7710a47a.png)

+The Red Star you see here represents the moon and these are spacecraft Trajectories.
+Pretty cool orbits right!
 Check out the repo readme to understand how to generate them.
 And who knows you will get interested in the problem too.